Cadet Pilot Programme at

 • Eligibility Icon

-Must have successful clearance of Class II Medical Tests at the time of Application and Class I Medical Tests before the CPL as per applicable DGCA guidelines
+Must successfully clear Class II Medical Tests at the time of application and Class I Medical Tests before the CPL as per applicable DGCA guidelines

 Application Process

-The Selection Process is completely transparent and is scientifically designed to determine the suitability of the candidate for the job of an Airline Pilot.
+The selection process is completely transparent and scientifically designed to determine the suitability of a candidate for the role of an airline pilot.

 SELECTION PROCESS